Altruva-Lab/AdaRSS/README.md

 # AdaRSS: Adaptive Representation Systems for Structured Skilled Data

 > *"End skill instability.
 Build careers that last."*
-AdaRSS is building the world's first Career Stability Intelligence Layer that helps individuals, institutions, and governments identify which skills create durable careers in a rapidly changing economy.
+<br><br>AdaRSS is building the world's first Career Stability Intelligence Layer that helps individuals, institutions, and governments identify which skills create durable careers in a rapidly changing economy.

 ---